hungtq1016/akiaki-ui/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+I would like to express my gratitude to the following resources that have been helpful in the development of this project:

 * [vuejs](https://vuejs.org/)
 * [pinia](https://pinia.vuejs.org/)